 A challenging and important topic currently under discussion in the CBD and other conventions is ‘Digital Sequence Information’ (DSI).
 This includes DNA sequence data downloadable from public databases, and therefore is of major interest to taxonomists.

-The term ‘Digital Sequence Information’, while used in CBD discussions, is undefined and interpreted differently by different stakeholders (as can be seen from the CBD AHTEG report linked to below).
+While the term ‘Digital Sequence Information’, while used in CBD discussions, it is undefined and interpreted differently by different stakeholders.
 What it might include is:

 a) Nucleic acid sequence data, ranging from full genomes to DNA ’barcodes’, and sequences with known functions and with none.
 No minimum size for a sequence has been considered.